cosmos/sdk-tutorials/academy/ibc/hermesrelayer.md

 In the `simple_config.toml`, you can find the configuration for two chains, **ibc-0** and **ibc-1**.

 <Highlight type="tip">
-Check the [Hermes documantion](https://hermes.informal.systems/config.html) and the [sample configuration](https://hermes.informal.systems/example-config.html) for more information on configuration.
+See the [Hermes documantion](https://hermes.informal.systems/config.html) and the [sample configuration](https://hermes.informal.systems/example-config.html) for more information on configuration.

 </Highlight>